Hyperspectral Machine Vision

 Do you offer in-person training on how to use a Resonon machine vision system?

-Yes, we do.
-A Resonon machine vision expert will
+Yes.
+A Resonon machine vision expert will be

-be on-site for installation.
-In-person training is typically hosted after
+on-site for installation, and in-person training is typically conducted

 Can I run a sample test to see if Resonon’s machine vision system meets my needs?